jyoung4242/Ex-GOAP-test/goapblog.md

 is the bear close by?

 With the goal selected, it uses the state data to determine which actions to take, for the fire building, the first round of actions usually are moving to trees.
+That is unless the player is holding some wood, then it will decide to just go to the fire directly.

-When the player is next to a tree, it then collects its wood, then it moves to fire, and feeds the fire, and it waits till the fire gets lower before going to collect more wood.
+If the player moves to a tree, it then collects its wood, then it moves to fire, and feeds the fire, and it waits till the fire gets lower before going to collect more wood.

 I mentioned earlier that agents have to be able to cancel their plans.
 If the bear comes close to the player, it triggers a cancelPlan() method and the player is forced to generate a new plan.